chamodanethra/biometric_signature/README.md

     - `cancelButtonText` (Android only, optional) : Text for the cancel button in the biometric prompt.
 Default is "Cancel".
     - `promptMessage` : (optional): Message to display in the biometric prompt.
 Default is "Welcome".
     - `payload`: The payload to be signed.
-    - `shouldMigrate`: (iOS only, required): To migrate to Secure Enclave implementation from the Key Chain implementation used prior to version 5.0.0, need to pass a valid, positive String Bool(as per Swift Official docs).
+    - `shouldMigrate`: (iOS only, optional): To migrate to Secure Enclave implementation from the Key Chain implementation used prior to version 5.0.0, need to pass a valid, positive String Bool(as per Swift Official docs).
-    - `allowDeviceCredentials` (Android only, optional) : Indicates whether fallback support is allowed for the compatible Android devices.
+    - `allowDeviceCredentials` (Android only, optional) : To indicate whether fallback support is allowed for the compatible Android devices, pass a boolean String .

 - **Returns**: `String` - The base64 encoded cryptographic signature.